nRF24/RF24Log/docs/supported_specifiers.md

 ```
 @note The only supported flags are zero (`0`) for padding data with zeros instead of spaces.

-The following list of characters that follow a % symbol (or a `pad_quantity` number)
+The following list of characters that follow a % symbol (or a
-will signify that the corresponding argument is of a certain datatype.
+`flag`/`pad_quantity`/`precision_quantity` option) will signify that the corresponding
+argument is of a certain datatype.

 | Specifier | relative datatype |
 |----------:|:------------------|